stantronic/know-your-dev-stuff/readme.md

 - The Kotlin Multiplatform plugin for Android Studio
 - Latest Xcode
 - Your own API key for the third-party QuizAPI - https://quizapi.io/
-    - add the key in the local.properties like this `space.stanton.know.quizapi.token=<YOUR TOKEN HERE>`
+    - add the key in the local.properties like this:
+    `space.stanton.know.quizapi.token=<YOUR TOKEN HERE>`
     - This file does not get committed to source control

+A tool called kdoctor can be helpful:

+`brew install kdoctor`
+`kdoctor`

-You can open the multiplatform project at the root directory in Android Studio You can open the ios app from the /iosApp folder
+You can open the multiplatform project at the root directory in Android Studio You can open the ios app from the `/iosApp` folder